Ayisharinsi/Ex.No.10/README.md

 8. **Semantic Filter:**

    * **Extended Explanation:** A semantic filter controls the meaning, tone, audience, and writing style of the generated content.

    * **Example:**

-     * For a student report: “Write the content using simple technical language suitable for engineering students.”
+     * For a student project report:

+       * “Explain Graph Neural Network-Based Money Laundering Detection using simple technical language suitable for final-year CSE students.
+Focus on transaction graphs, GNN models, suspicious patterns, and the proposed detection process.”

    * **Why is it useful?**

      * It ensures that the generated content matches the intended audience and purpose.